resbaz/nectar-cloud-lessons/Planning/lesson_plan_template.md

 **Motivation:**

-Why does the researcher want to learn this?
+Why does the researcher need to learn this?

+**Story**

+What is the story that we giving our students to help explain the motivation?

 **Task**